aidanbunch/unistart-job-scraper/README.md

 # Unistart Job Scraper
-Tool utilizing Puppeteer bots to scrape entry-level jobs from various job boards in parallel.
-It provides a scalable and efficient solution for collecting job data from multiple sources.
+This script utilizes Puppeteer bots to scrape entry-level jobs from various job boards in parallel.
+The service is set up to be deployed on AWS with the Serverless framework.
+It deploys to a Lambda function and runs periodically on an EventBridge rule schedule at 7:00 AM PST every Monday.
+It then stores the results of the scraping in a file called `jobs.json` in an S3 bucket.

 ## Deployment
 To deploy the job scraper, follow these steps: